ombulabs/blog/_posts/2020-12-10-webpack-vs-sprockets.markdown

 author: arieljuod
 ---

 Since the release of Rails 6, **Webpack** is the default JavaScript bundler for new Rails apps.
-We all struggled at first coming from a **Sprockets** background, and more often than not, we, as developers, tried to avoid making JavaScript changes so we wouldn't have to deal with it, or just copy/pasted until it worked.
+We all struggled at first coming from a **Sprockets** background, and more often than not, we, as Rails developers, tried to avoid making JavaScript changes so we wouldn't have to deal with it.

 In this post, I'll try to explain some basic concepts and ideas from the point of view of a Rails developer used to working with the Assets Pipeline, comparing how to do the same thing on both.